peter hanson's field guide to interesting film

 "That's the Way of the World" (1975).
 While the superficial appeal of this underseen drama is captured in a sequence of Harvel Keitel dancing on roller skates while Earth, Wind & Fire bring the noise as the rink's house band, there's more to this picture than '70s kitsch.
 Keitel plays an ace record producer who's devoted to a hip black ensemble called the Group (played by EW&F) until he gets embroiled with a whitebread family act, whose leader is portrayed by none other than Mr. Miss America, Bert Parks.
 As the picture progresses, layer upon layer of record-biz sleaze is revealed, and viewers are shown meticulous recording sessions wherein Keitel layers everything from French horns to harps onto the family act's lame-o single.
 While Keitel's performance is largely indifferent, the insider stuff is so credible that it's creepy.
 In one choice bit, a retired exec opines that it takes "payola, layola, viola, and drugola" to score a pop hit.
 The details may be more persuasive than the movie as a whole, but EW&F tracks like the title tune and "Shining Star" add spunk, and the family act's tune is a masterful evocation of godawful '70s schmaltz.

 "Thief" (1981).
-Hard as it may be to imagine a movie in which Jim Belushi and Willie Nelson not only costar with James Caan but fit comfortably into his signature brand of macho drama, here's the proof.
+Hard as it may be to imagine a movie in which Jim Belushi and Willie Nelson not only costar with James Caan but fit comfortably alongside his signature brand of macho drama, here's the proof.
 Michael Mann's first theatrical feature is potent story about an unrepentant criminal who comes close to living his version of the American dream.
-Probing deeply into the criminal psyche, Mann makes a subtle point about judging those on the wrong side of the law; Caan's character is a saint compared to the monstrous gangsters and corrupt cops he encounters, and he fully understands why he's made his choices in life.
-Alternating between flashy, music-driven sequences and long conversational scenes, Mann uses his stellar cast imaginatively, coiling a noose around his lead character so deftly we barely sense its presence till the noose is pulled tight.
+Probing deeply into the criminal psyche, Mann makes a subtle point about judging those on the wrong side of the law—Caan's character is a saint compared to the monstrous gangsters and corrupt cops he encounters.
+Moreover, the character fully understands the choices he's made, as well as the reasons behind them.
+Alternating between flashy, music-driven sequences and long conversational scenes, Mann uses his eclectic cast to strong effect, coiling a noose around his lead character so deftly that we barely sense its presence till the noose is pulled tight.
+(Other featured performers include Robert Prosky, Tuesday Weld, and, in their blink-and-you'll-miss-it movie debuts, Dennis Farina and William L. Petersen.)
 Gripping, tough, and frequently imitated, "Thief" overcomes its rough edges with the power of Mann's humanistic storytelling and the allure of his seductive visuals.

 "The Thing From Another World" (1951) and "The Thing" (1982).
 These very different adaptations of John W. Campbell Jr.'s short story "Who Goes There?" complement each other beautifully.
 The original, nominally directed by Christian Nyby but overseen by producer Howard Hawks, is a tight thriller about arctic researchers who dig a space monster from a block of ice.
 Putting the researchers under assault by the harsh weather and the harsher critter ups the tension considerably, leading to one of the best B-movies of the '50s sci-fi boom.
 The 1982 remake, by stylist extraordinaire John Carpenter, makes good and bad changes to the formula.
 On the plus side, Carpenter adds a creepy shape-shifting element that turns his movie into a study in paranoia.
 On the negative side, the director amps up the gore to a nauseating level.
 I'm forever torn by Carpenter's movie, because the mood is intoxicating—those widescreen arctic vistas, that ominous music, the terrific cast led by a wonderfully annoyed Kurt Russell—but the blood-and-guts stuff is just too much.

 "Thirteen Days" (2000).
-Taking a step away from the mythmaking that usually clouds dramatizations of the Cuban Missile Crisis, Roger Donaldson's taut political thriller looks at the situation through the eyes of Kenny O'Donnell (Kevin Costner), JFK's special assistant.
-Since O'Donnell is an insider who's been with the president since before he took office, he's both a fly on the wall during tense standoffs with military officials and a voice of reason able to confront JFK in a way others can't.
-The sum effect is that we get to see the president go through the trauma as a human being.
-The interplay between Costner's laid-back persona and his character's intense situation gives him lots of room to move dramatically, and he's gracious when he steps aside to let other actors shine.
-Chief among them are Bruce Greenwood (as JFK) and Steven Culp (as RFK), who go way past mimicry; though their channeling of legendary figures is startling, they play characters, not caricatures.
-The rogues' gallery of trigger-happy military officials (played by Kevin Conway, Ed Lauter, and Bill Smitrovich, among others) is frightening, and the filmmakers offer a wink-wink nod to the Camelot era by casting Christopher Lawford, Peter Lawford's lookalike son, in a key role as a pilot.
+Taking a step away from the mythmaking that usually defines dramatizations of the Cuban Missile Crisis, Roger Donaldson's taut political thriller looks at the situation through the eyes of Kenny O'Donnell (Kevin Costner), JFK's special assistant.
+In real life an insider who worked with the president for years, O'Donnell is portrayed as both an important historical witness (especially during tense standoffs with military officials) and as a voice of reason capable of confronting JFK in a way others can't.
+The interplay between Costner's laid-back persona and his character's intense situation gives him lots of room to move dramatically, though he often steps aside to let other actors shine.
+Chief among these actors are Bruce Greenwood (as JFK) and Steven Culp (as RFK), both of whom go way past mimicry—though their channeling of legendary figures is startling, they play characters, not caricatures.
+The rogues' gallery of trigger-happy military officials (played by Kevin Conway, Ed Lauter, and Bill Smitrovich, among others) is frightening, and the filmmakers offer a wink-wink nod to the Camelot era by casting Christopher Lawford, JFK pal Peter Lawford's lookalike son, in a key role as a pilot.